Best Vietnamese fruits from Vietnam that you can't miss

 Harvest season: starts around September and extends until April of the following year.

-The Vietnamese star apple is a fruit that Vietnamese people have used for centuries.
+The Vietnamese star apple or Vietnamese milk fruit is a fruit that Vietnamese people have used for centuries.
 The name “vú sữa” means “milk from the breast”, originating from the folklore tale “The Legend of The Vú Sữa Fruit”.

 Vietnamese star apples are sweet, juicy, and fragrant, with a unique jelly-like texture.
 To eat a star apple, wash it thoroughly, cut it in half, remove the seeds, and scoop out the flesh with a spoon.